jhpyle/docassemble/_docs/api.md

 Required privileges:
 - `admin` or
-- `developer`
+- `developer`.

 Responses on failure:
  - [403] "Access Denied" if the API key did not authenticate.

 Response on success: [200]